 Jenkins is easy to use and can be customized using plugins.
 Community is the backbone of Jenkins and you should choose Jenkins if you want to use a CI/CD tool that thrives on community support.
 There is a learning curve involved in setting up and customizing Jenkins.

-Jenkins Pipeline is a set of plugins tasked with providing support for continuous implementation and integration to various delivery pipelines into Jenkins.
+Jenkins pipeline is a set of plugins tasked with providing support for continuous implementation and integration to various delivery pipelines into Jenkins.
 It is used for realizing continuous delivery with Jenkins and comes packed with an automation server that can be extended or used to create delivery pipelines as ‘code’ with the help of pipeline Domain-Specific Language (DSL).
-More information about Jenkins pipelines is available here and here.

 Being open-source in nature, Jenkins has excellent support from the online community.
 Jenkins community can be used for troubleshooting, knowledge sharing, reviews, documentation, and more.
 The Jenkins Community Blog is also updated on a regular basis.

 The Travis CI community has a mix of sections – deployment, enterprise, discussion & feedback, languages, environments, and more.
 However, the vibrancy of an online community lacks in the case of Travis CI.
 Plugins (or apps) and community support are not the strong points for Travis CI.